hwcoe/hwcoe-ufl/Readme.md

 Changelog
 ---------
 ### 2.9.1
-- Bugfix: dashicon issue (#50)
+- Bugfix: allow dashicons to display for non-logged in users on front end
-- Make featured story data-index and data-number tied to story, not position
+- Tie featured story data-index and data-number to story, not position
+- Update npm dependencies

 ### 2.9.0
 - Add Staff Listing page template and field group for simple in-page staff listings